These resources are divided into three sections:

 votesmart.org – This site enables you to check the positions, votes, speeches, and funders of any candidate or elected official, and allows you to see how well the candidates match your own positions on issues.

 Where the parties stand – A chart that summarizes where the parties stand on key issues that affect adult students.
-(From 2016)
+(Updated for 2020.)

 Civic Participation and Citizenship Collection – Annotated web sites and original materials.